ElGuillermo/HLL_CRCON_Discord_watch_killrate/README.md

 > [!CAUTION]
-> ⚠️This tool has been merged into the main CRCON in v11.4.0 (feb 18th 2025)
+> ⚠️This tool has been merged into the main CRCON code in v11.4.0 (feb 18th 2025)
 > If you have installed it on a prior version, please uninstall it before upgrading CRCON.
 >
 > Basically, you just have to delete its section in `config/supervisord.conf`